"Our God of Grace often gives us a second chance, but there is no second chance to harvest a ripe crop." -- Kurt von Schleicher

 As he set up the Society structure, some people volunteered to be pickers and others to be packers.
 Others put their skills to work as truck drivers, cooks, accountants, storehouse builders, apple inspectors, and even administrators.
 Every one of his workers could, of course, have picked apples.
 In the end, however, only 100 of the 1,000 employees wound up as full-time pickers.

 The 100 pickers started harvesting immediately.
 Ninety-four of them began picking around the homestead.
-The remaining six looked out toward the horizon decided to head out to the far-away orchards.
+The remaining six looked out toward the horizon and decided to head out to the far-away orchards.

 Before long, the 94 pickers filled the storehouses in the 800 acres immediately surrounding the homestead with beautiful, delicious apples.